gunjandatta/sprest/README.md

 #### Asynchronous
 The **'done'** method waits for all requests to complete, before executing the callback method.

-The **'execute'** executes the request asynchronously.
+The **'execute'** method executes the request asynchronously.
 This method can be executed the following ways:

 ##### execute(callback)
 * _The callback is a function type, which will be executed after the request completes._